Object-Centric World Models from Few-Shot Annotations for Sample-Efficient Reinforcement Learning: Experiments

 \subsection{Hollow Knight}

-While the Atari benchmark is widely used in the reinforcement learning community, it has a number of limitations for evaluating an object-centric approach.
-First, many Atari games require a detailed perception of background information, such as boundaries, terrains, and mini-maps, which may not be easily represented as distinct objects.
-Second, some games have duplicate entities with identical appearances, which Cutie inherently struggles to differentiate.
-Lastly, Atari's visual simplicity allows methods like DreamerV3 and STORM to simulate environments almost perfectly, but such simplicity would be rarely seen in real-world scenarios.
-In contrast, the boss fights in Hollow Knight offer a more suitable testbed, where backgrounds are less critical, duplicates are rare, and the visual complexity includes dynamic, distracting elements.
+While the Atari benchmark is widely used in the RL community, it is not sufficient to verify the robustness of our proposed method.
+Atari's visual simplicity, where object pixels can often be separated from the background by well-defined pixel-value boundaries, allows methods like DreamerV3 and STORM to capture the environment dynamics almost perfectly in raw visual space.
+Such simplicity would be rarely seen in real-world scenarios.
+In contrast, the boss fights in Hollow Knight offer a more suitable testbed, where the visuals are much more complex, including many dynamic and distracting elements \footnote{Please refer to the evaluation videos in the supplementary materials.}.

-For Hollow Knight, we similarly limit the number of samples to 100k, equivalent to approximately 3.1 hours of real-time gameplay at 9 FPS.
-For each boss, we conduct 3 experiments with different random seeds.
-Each seed's performance is measured by the mean episode return across 20 runs, and the average of these three mean episode returns is reported.
+For Hollow Knight, we similarly limit the number of samples to $100$k, equivalent to approximately $3.1$ hours of real-time gameplay at $9$Hz.
+For each boss, we conduct three experiments with different random seeds.

+As seen in Figure~\ref{fig:hollow-knight-curves}, though the original STORM can also learn a good policy, our proposed OC method converges significantly faster and yields stronger performance in most cases, especially when the environment is more challenging, such as for Mage Lord and Pure Vessel.
+Numerical results are shown in Appendix~\ref{sec:hollow-knight-numerical-results}.

-Since Hollow Knight is not yet an established benchmark, existing methods differ significantly in sample step limits, resolution, environment wrapping, reward functions, boss selection, etc. This makes direct comparisons with existing methods impractical.
-As the primary goal of this work is to improve MBRL through the use of object-centric representations, we therefore compare our results with the equivalent baseline algorithm STORM.
+Since Hollow Knight is not yet an established benchmark, existing methods differ significantly in sample step limits, environment wrapping, reward functions, boss selection, among others.
+This makes direct comparisons with existing methods challenging.
+As the primary goal of this work is to improve MBRL through the use of OC representations, we therefore compare our results with the equivalent baseline algorithm STORM.
 Nevertheless, we include the results from \citet{yang_seermerhollowknight_rl_2023} on the boss Hornet Protector for a rough comparison in Appendix \ref{sec:model-free-comparison}.

-As seen in Table \ref{table:hollow-knight-results}, though the original STORM can also learn a good policy on Hollow Kight, our proposed object-centric method converges significantly faster and yields stronger performance in most cases, especially when the environment is more challenging, such as for Mage Lord and Pure Vessel.
-Additionally, to evaluate the upper limit of our agent, we conducted a 400k run on Pure Vessel, which showcases that with enough training our agent can defeat one of the most difficult bosses in the game.